Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Nuclear modeling of r-process input

-Shorter half lives for r-process nuclei with $Z>80$ have a strong impact on the position of the third r-process peak~\cite{Eichler.Arcones.ea:2015} and enhance the mass flow through the $N=126$ waiting points \cite{Mendoza-Temis.Wu.ea:2015}.
-The latter implies more material available for fission, thus affecting the abundances of the second r-process peak, and the late-time $\alpha$ decays from the decaying r-process matter in a neutron star merger event~\citep{Wu.Barnes.ea:2018}.
-Studies of the influence on beta decays on the r-process abundances for different astrophysical sites have been reported in \cite{Mumpower.Surman.ea:2016,Shafer.Engel.ea:2016,Kajino.Mathews:2017}.
+Shorter half-lives for r-process nuclei with $Z>80$ have a strong impact on the position of the third r-process peak~\cite{Eichler.Arcones.ea:2015} and enhance the mass flow through the $N=126$ waiting points \cite{Mendoza-Temis.Wu.ea:2015}.
+The latter implies more material available for fission, thus affecting the abundances of the second r-process peak, and the late-time $\alpha$ decays from the decaying r-process matter in a neutron star merger event~\citep{Wu.Barnes.ea:2019}.
+Studies of the influence on beta-decays on the r-process abundances for different astrophysical sites have been reported in~\citep{Mumpower.Surman.ea:2016,Shafer.Engel.ea:2016,Kajino.Mathews:2017}.

 In principle, the transformation of neutrons into protons can also be achieved by charged-current ($\nu_e,e^-$) reactions.
 In fact, there have been various suggestions how neutrino-induced reactions on nuclei might affect r-process nucleosynthesis~\citep[e.g.][]{Qian.Haxton.ea:1997,Haxton.Langanke.ea:1997,Meyer.Mclaughlin.Fuller:1998,Otsuki.Tagoshi.ea:2000,Terasawa.Langanke.ea:2004}.
 All these studies were based on the assumption that the r-process operates in the neutrino-driven wind scenario in the presence of strong neutrino fluxes.
 These assumptions are not supported by modern supernova simulations.
 In the neutron star merger scenario neutrino fluxes once the r-process operates are too low to substantially influence the abundances by charged-current reactions~\citep{roberts17}.
-However, the initial proton-to-neutron ratio of the matter ejected in neutron star mergers and its spatial and time dependence is set by neutrino reactions on free nucleons~(see section~\ref{sec:astr-sites-their})
+However, the initial proton-to-neutron ratio of the matter ejected in neutron star mergers and its spatial and time dependence is set by weak reactions on free nucleons~(see section~\ref{sec:astr-sites-their})